Skip to content

 kubectl get ing -n <NAMESPACE>

-If the defined hostnames (in the previous step) are backed by a DNS service, add a DNS record mapping the hostnames and the external IP (EXTERNAL-IP) in the relevant DNS service.
+If the defined hostnames (in the previous step) are backed by a DNS service, add a DNS record mapping the hostnames and the external IP in the relevant DNS service.

 If the defined hostnames are not backed by a DNS service, for the purpose of evaluation you may add an entry mapping the hostnames and the external IP in the /etc/hosts file at the client-side.